EE 109 - Spring 2025 Introduction to Embedded Systems

 Non-volatile EEPROM Memory

 The ATmega328P microcontroller contains 1024 bytes of memory that retains its data when the power is removed from the chip.
 It’s similar to the FLASH memory where your program is stored but intended to be written to and read from your program rather than just during the “make flash” operation.
-In this project we will be using the EEPROM to store the speed threshold value.
+In this project we will be using the EEPROM to store the high and low temperature threshold values.
 In this way when the device is turned on it will have the same setting as it had previously.

 The avr-gcc software includes several routines that you can use for accessing the EEPROM.
 To use these functions, your program must have this “include” statement at the beginning of the file that uses the routines.